MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Health states are derived by combining monitoring data with domain information.
 Each state **must be defined** and **must be measurable**.
 They're calculated using _health signals_, which are individual data streams providing insights into the operational behavior of an entity.
 Signals can include metrics, logs, traces, or additional quality characteristics.
 For example, a health signal for a virtual machine entity might track the CPU utilization metric.
 Other signals for this entity could include memory usage, network latency, or error rates.

-As you define health signals, factor in the non-functional requirements for the workload.
+As you define health signals, factor in the nonfunctional requirements for the workload.
 In the example of CPU utilization, include the expected thresholds for each health state.
 If utilization exceeds the tolerated threshold (per the workload requirements), the system transitions from 'Healthy' to 'Degraded' or 'Unhealthy'.
 These state changes trigger appropriate alerts or actions.

 Health modeling requires entities have well-defined states derived from **multiple health signals** that are **contextualized** for the workload.
 For example, the health definition for virtual machine could be:

 - **Healthy**.
-Key non-functional requirements and targets are fully satisfied, such as response time, resource utilization, and overall system performance.
+Key nonfunctional requirements and targets are fully satisfied, such as response time, resource utilization, and overall system performance.
 For example, 95% of requests are processed within 500 milliseconds.
 Virtual machine resources (such as CPU, memory, and storage) are used optimally, maintaining a balance between workload demands and available capacity.
 User experience is at expected levels.

 - **Degraded**.
 Resources aren't performing optimally but are still operational.
 For example, the storage disk is experiencing throttling issues.
 Users might be experiencing slow responses.